The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 \end{enumerate}

-\item We study the shape of the distribution of $p$-values under four arguably prevalent empirical problems with the potential for $p$-hacking.
-The ability to $p$-hack depends on the distribution of the $p$-values conditional on $h$, and the four examples allow us to construct power in these relevant testing situations.
+We study the shape of the distribution of $p$-values under four arguably prevalent empirical problems with the potential for $p$-hacking.
+We focus on selecting control variables, selecting instruments, and variance bandwidth selection in the main text.
+We discuss selecting across datasets, which formally is a special case of the examples in the main text, in Appendix \ref{app:selecting_across_datasets}.
+The ability to $p$-hack depends on the distribution of the $p$-values conditional on $h$, and the four examples allow us to study power in these relevant testing situations.\footnote{While we focus on the impact of $p$-hacking on the shape of the $p$-curve and the power of tests for detecting $p$-hacking, explicit models of $p$-hacking are also useful in other contexts.
+For example, \citet{mccloskey2023critical} use a model of $p$-hacking to construct critical values that are robust to $p$-hacking.}